Forsen: Streaming career

 As of January 2023, Forsen has been a livestreamer on Twitch for over a decade.
 His stream has been lauded as "genuinely... fun and entertaining" for its tightly knit community and inside jokes, as well as for Forsen's tendency to stream "Lidl" games, a term coined by Forsen to describe games of low production value.

 In February 2018, Forsen captained his four-player team to first place in a $100,000 PUBG: Battlegrounds Invitational tournament hosted by Twitch Rivals, winning $13,600.
 The following month, he also participated in the Darwin Project Invitational tournament.
 In December 2018, he achieved a personal all-time high viewer count of 80,860.

 In late 2020, Forsen began a friendly rivalry with fellow streamer xQc, the pair competing to achieve the fastest time in a speedrun of Minecraft.
-As of October 2023, Forsen has a personal best of 15:28, 70 seconds faster than xQc's best time.

 On 26 November 2020, Forsen received an indefinite suspension from Twitch after he displayed a GIF sent to him by a viewer displaying a sexually explicit interaction between a woman and a horse on stream.
 He was unbanned after a month.

 On 20 April 2023, Forsen was banned again from Twitch, with no reason or ban duration given.
 On 24 April, he revealed that the ban was due to watching a "dubious ASMR youtube video" on stream, and that it would last for one week.